l7mp/mc-wan/README.md

 ## Description

-We deconstruct our ServiceImports/ServiceExports to actual Kubernetes resources/objects and use existing implementations to encode the policies in our EW gateways.
+We deconstruct our ServiceImports and ServiceExports to actual Kubernetes resources/objects and use existing implementations to encode the policies in our EW gateways.
+In contrast, WANPolicy resources do not appear explicitly in any of the gateway pipelines; these resources are purely virtual and serve only (1) for the user to be able to indicate the chosen WAN policy in service imports and exports and (2) for the control plane to drive the selection of the destination port in the egress gateway pipeline (see below).

 ### Interconnect fabric: SD-WAN